20 Best Museums In Florence Italy

 The chapel is decorated with a beautiful series of frescos painted in 1459 by Benozzo Gozzoli.
 The frescos are in two parts, the Procession of the Magi is on three walls in the main room.
 The Adoration of the Magi in the chancel/altar.

-The frescos are meant to glorify the Medici family and you’ll even see images of a young Lorenzo the Magnificent.
+The frescos are meant to glorify the Medici family and you’ll even see images of a young Lorenzo the Magnificent on horseback.

 Gozzoli frescos, the Procession of the Magi